 For example, a flight out of Chicago gets canceled because of bad weather in Chicago.
 You would want to get out on the next available flight as no credit is provided for such cases.
 If I have availability you can stay an extra day or two to make up for the time lost from the flight cancellation.
-Most airline policies state that for getting on the next flight out because of a canceled flight does not result in a fee from the airline.
+Most airline policies urge you to get on the next flight out to avoid a flight cancellation fee.

 Please note: For cancellations of dates that include the week of Thanksgiving or the nights of Christmas Eve, Christmas Day, New Years Eve or New Years day, please see Cancellation Policy - Holiday Bookings just below this first section.

 Canceling more than 5 months or more prior to arrival: 12% of Rental Total

 Canceling between 60 & 90 days prior to arrival: 30% of Rental Total

 Canceling between 40 days and 59 days prior to arrival: 50% of the rental total

-Canceling between 45 days prior to arrival or less: No Refund
+Canceling less than 40 days prior to arrival or less: No Refund

 Cancellation Policy - Holiday Bookings